 - 1 teaspoon cinnamon

-- Leave the cookies cool down on the baking sheet for about 5 minutes, than transfer them on a cooling rack.
-When completely cold, place them in an airtight container.
-They will keep for at least 2 weeks.
+- Cool: Leave the cookies on the baking sheet for about 5 minutes, then transfer them to a cooling rack.
+When completely cooled, place them in an airtight container.

 - Always use a digital kitchen scale (the Amazon affiliate link opens in a new tab); it guarantees the best results.